yaikobzeray/dev-journal/activity_log.md

 Set up Docker health checks for the database container before the app tries to connect.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [DEVOPS] Thursday, 13 June 2024 — Entry 1

+Explored Terraform for GCP infrastructure as code.
+Much better than clicking through the console.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*